 One of the most surprising examples of how diet affects mental health has to do with sugar.
 Intake of sugar has consistently been linked to higher depression .
 So if you’re feeling sad consistently, eating a healthier diet with reduced sugar could be really helpful.

 Getting moderate to vigorous intensity activity has been linked to lower risk of depression.
 Aerobic exercise, in particular, may contribute to higher levels of serotonin .
 So get outdoors in the sun and fresh air or go for regular walks to bust sadness.

 Insomnia predicts greater risk of developing depression .
 So improving sleep may be helpful when you want to stop feeling sad.
 Some ways to improve sleep include establishing regular sleep times, adjusting diet in ways that aid sleep, and changing thought patterns that can negatively affect sleep.

 20. Try not to obsesses about it

-None of us wants to be feel sad.
+None of us wants to feel sad.
 Luckily, there are many actions we can take to grow our happiness.
-But we have to be careful, because obsessing about happiness, or our lack of happiness, can increase negative emotions.
+But we have to be careful because obsessing about happiness, or our lack of happiness, can increase negative emotions.
 If we worry too much about being sad, we are actually doing ourselves more harm than good.
 So try to focus on taking actions that decrease your sad feelings and improve your quality of life.

 Although there are lots of ways to beat sadness, sadness also has some benefits.
 It can help us get social support, take a step back, and rest when we need it.
 So remember, it's okay to feel sad.
 And when you're ready, you can use the tools presented here to feel better.